mobilejazz-contrib/CodeConventions/ObjectiveC.md

 ---
 In this document we describe the basic code conventions to follow when working in a **Objective-C** & **Cocoa** environment.
 The Mobile Jazz team is encouraged to follow this document in order to conceive and develop similar code.

+Mainly, we are going to follow the [Coding Guidelines for Cocoa](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html#//apple_ref/doc/uid/10000146-SW1).
+However, in this document we are going to describe the main guidelines to follow so you can understand fast what and what not to do.

 #Summary
 1. Code Basics